SimLeek/Ardu_blimp/README.md

 ###Jellyfish type

-For smaller drag based low power arial sensor networks, the mass for a specific terminal velocity can be calculated with:
+For smaller drag based low power arial sensor networks that use flaps that close on free-fall, the mass for a specific terminal velocity can be calculated with:

     .5*1.29*v*A*Cd / 9.8 = m